Centurix/rancher-centurix/README.md

 * Select the correct size icon for the size of the taskbar
 * Add more exception handling
 * See if we can add unit testing for builds
+* Tidy up the terminal_reader.js output to remove extra stuff
+* Refactor
+* Add confirmation for destroy
+* List sites hosted in the box
+* List memory, IP address, CPUs and the VM provider
+* List databases used